Is Disability Retirement Income Taxable?

 Private Plans

 You might have a disability pension that pays out if you're unable to work due to illness or injury.
-However, such plans could impact SSI benefits, as Supplemental Security Income is based on income need.
+However, such plans could impact SSI benefits, as Supplemental Security Income is based on income needs.

 To Tax?
 Or Not to Tax?